Logo

 How do I hide and show the sidebar?

-By clicking the Toggle sidebar button in the left upper corner, you can always hide the sidebar on the left side.
-This function is accessible in every functional area, e.g. from MyBIC, Diagrams or the Catalog.
+Click the Toggle sidebar button in the upper left corner to hide the left sidebar.
+This function is available in all functional areas, such as MyBIC, Diagrams or the Catalog.

 The "Toggle sidebar" button is displayed here.